Ljubo Puljić: Bayern Munich

+Atalanta

+In June 2026, AC Milan was beaten in the pursuit of recruiting Puljić, as fellow Italian side Atalanta agreed with the player to sign him earlier, ahead of the 2026–27 season.
+His signing was officially announced on June 15, he is set to initially join Atalanta's reserve team in the Serie C.

 International career

-As a Croatia U17 international, he scored the Croatian goal in a match against Netherlands U17 that finished 1-1 at the 2023 UEFA European Under-17 Championship in Hungary in May 2023.
+As a Croatia U17 international, he scored the Croatian goal in a match against Netherlands U17 that finished 1–1 at the 2023 UEFA European Under-17 Championship in Hungary in May 2023.

-He made his debut for the Croatia national under-19 football team against England U19 in a home 1-1 draw on 7 September 2024, in Koprivnica.
+He made his debut for the Croatia national under-19 football team against England U19 in a home 1–1 draw on 7 September 2024, in Koprivnica.